Jawsled/AudioCompress/README.md

 an attached picture stream to a base64 `METADATA_BLOCK_PICTURE` comment), and `-map_metadata` copies incompatible/bloated tags.

+## Features
+- Based on ffmpeg we all known and love
+- Compress auido and cover sepratedly and merge them together at the end.
+- Respects your parent-children file structure. the input folder and output folder and filenames should be exactly matched except for the file extension.
+- Easy and intuitive to use Qt6 based optional GUI (tk fallback available if Qt is not available)
+- Easy to select which tags to remain and which one to remove.

 ## How it works

 1. **Probe:** streams/tags/cover (ffprobe + mutagen, read-only).